swagger-api/swagger-parser/README.md

 export TRUST_ALL=true
 ```

-And then the swagger-parser will _ignore_ invalid certificates.
+And then the Swagger Parser will _ignore_ invalid certificates.
 Of course this is generally a bad idea, but if you're
 working inside a firewall or really know what you're doing, well, there's your rope.

 ### Dealing with Let's Encrypt